AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 The credits received from the faucet will be public credits, which means they are publicly visible on the Aleo network.

+### 2.2 Verify Receipt of Your Testnet Credits

-You can check your account balance by selecting the `Get Account Balance` from the list of options in the query widget.
+After receiving a successful confirmation from one of the faucets above, you can check your account balance by selecting the `Get Account Balance` from the list of options in the query widget.
+Simply paste your wallet address in and press `Get`.
+Don't worry if they don't appear right away as your testnet credits may take a few minutes to arrive.

 <img src={require('./images/account_balance.png').default} width="400"/>

-Clicking the `Open` button will link to your account balance on the [Provable Explorer](https://testnet.explorer.provable.com/) page.
+When the credits arrive, you should see the following output in the query widget after pressing `Get`.

 <img src={require('./images/provable_explorer.png').default} width="400"/>

-Here is a list of ecosystem explorers:
+Alternatively you can for the transaction ID provided by the faucets on any one of the ecosystem's block explorers.

 <!-- markdown-link-check-disable -->
 - [Provable Explorer](https://testnet.explorer.provable.com/)
 - [Aleoscan](https://testnet.aleoscan.io/)